-With classes staffed by English and Hebrew speaking co-teachers, students in lower grades learn all parts of the curriculum in both languages.
+With classes staffed by English and Hebrew-speaking co-teachers, students in lower grades learn all parts of the curriculum in both languages.
 Learning Hebrew through dual immersion bolsters our students’ identities and benefits cognitive functions and academic learning across all subjects.

-Language Immersion in Action
+Hebrew Teaching in Action

-Benefits of an Immersion Education
+Benefits of a Dual Language Education